jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/YDKJS_scope_and_closures.md

 ## Compiler Speak ##
 - Two types of *look-up* done by the engine:
-  - *LHS* look-up = when variable appears on left-hand side of an assignment operation (finding the variable container itself so assignment can be done)
+  - *LHS* look-up = when variable appears on left-hand side of an assignment operation (finding the variable container itself so assignment can be done).
+  Can occur with `=` sign or by passing arguments into a function (implicit assignment)
   - *RHS* look-up = when variable appears on right-hand side of an assignment operation (same as the look-up of a value of a variable, or "go get the value of ____")